 The Farm is open for tours on Tuesdays and Thursdays at 10 am and 1 pm.
-Reservations for these times can be made by calling 952-442-4234, ask for Heidi.
+Reservations for these times can be made by calling 952-442-4234, ask for Jayna.
 Cost for the tour is $5 per person/$2 per child (12-17) for CCHS Members and $10 per person/$5 per child (12-17) for non-members.
 Children under 12 are free.
 The Farm tour includes a tour of the Scandia Cemetery and entrance into the CCHS museum.
 The farm is available for wedding vows.
-Please call for more information, ask for Wendy.
+Please call for more information, ask for Jayna.

 Preserving an International Treasure

 For more information about Andrew Peterson

 Great News – The Carver County Historical Society has received a Legacy grant to translate Andrew Peterson's diary to English.
 The translation is done and the diary is available for purchase at the museum now!
-Our plan is to have the finished translation posted to our website in the fall of 2019.
+Our plan is to also have the finished translation posted to our website (as a pdf) later in the fall of 2019.

 “21 of May 1850.
 Almost calm wind, but the Brigg was rolling much off the waves.
 Less sea sickness after passing Skagerack.
 We saw a little of Far Sund point Norway – that was the last we got to see of our old Scandinavia.”
 Andrew Peterson Journals